gridgentoo/GentooHadoop/README.md

 # Gentoo Hadoop
-An up-to-date deployment process for Hadoop modules on Gentoo Linux.
+An up-to-date deployment process for Hadoop ecosystem on Gentoo Linux.
 The ebuilds were collected from different repositories and updated to align with the latest software versions and the deployments modes described below

 ## Motivation

-The objective of this projet is to ease the installation and deployment of Hadoop modules on Gentoo Linux.
+The objective of this projet is to ease the installation and deployment of Hadoop on Gentoo Linux.
 It supports 2 deployment modes
  1. Standard
  2. Sandbox in single or multi-node cluster with minimal resource consumption (ability to run on small VMs with 1 core/2GB each)

 ## Installation
 ### Prequisites
 * Hadoop data file systems will be stored by default under `/data` directory.
 It is recommended to mount a dedicated partition on `/data` or at least to create the directory if it does not exists
 * OPTIONAL.
 Specify the cluster topology in `/etc/hosts` by adding the module(s) supported by each server in comments.
 Also add the keyword `sandbox` to the namenode if you want a Sandbox deployment with minimal settings

 Example: